Insider Risk Management & Data Protection

 Mimecast Incydr releases detection for DeepSeek GenAI to protect and prevent loss of IP and other sensitive corporate data through unsanctioned use of the application

 The rise of generative AI (GenAI) tools has reshaped how society works and innovates.
-But with this acceleration comes risk, and the latest entry in the GenAI race has raised concerns for security leaders.
+But with this acceleration in artificial intelligence comes risk, and the latest entry in the GenAI race has raised concerns for security leaders.

-DeepSeek, a fast-growing Chinese startup, has rapidly gained attention with its cutting-edge AI assistant.
+DeepSeek AI, a fast-growing Chinese startup, has rapidly gained attention with its cutting-edge AI model and assistant.
 Offering capabilities that rival or surpass industry leaders like ChatGPT, DeepSeek’s GenAI is 20-50x cheaper to run and now top-rated on platforms like Apple’s App Store.
-While its popularity continues to soar, its use within organizations presents a growing threat to the confidentiality of sensitive corporate data.
+While its popularity continues to soar, its use within organizations presents a growing threat to the confidentiality of sensitive corporate data and personal information.

 Understanding the Risk: GenAI and Data Exposure

-Mimecast Incydr: An IRM & Data Protection Solution Built for the GenAI Era
+Mimecast Incydr: An IRM and Data Protection Solution Built for the GenAI Era

 To address this growing challenge, Mimecast today unveils new detections for its Incydr product which allow security teams to efficiently pinpoint and respond to events where data from sensitive business sources moves to the new GenAI tool DeepSeek.